 You might have some questions about teaching food and nutrition to your preschoolers.
 We’ve put together some top questions and answers about teaching healthy eating habits in preschool.

 Start with some high quality lesson plans!
 (I’ve got you covered there.)
 But here are some more tips to help get you started:

 If you don’t follow any kind of dietary restrictions, follow the USDA food guide.
 Encourage children to learn about new foods and try a variety within each food group.
 Offer fruits and vegetables for snacks.
 Be mindful of sugars in prepackaged foods and use the “healthy versus sometimes” method.

 The “healthy versus sometimes” method of teaching good eating habits takes the negativity out of foods that are high in sugar or high in fat.
 Instead of saying your preschooler can’t have a particular food because it’s a “junk” food, refer to it as a “sometimes” food.

-“Sometimes” foods are those that are less healthy that are okay to have every once in a while, but not every day.
-These are foods that are not nutrient dense and should be saved for celebrations, parties, and holidays.
+“Sometimes” foods are those that are not nutrient dense and should be saved for celebrations, parties, and holidays.
 The important thing to stress is that these foods are not innately “bad.”
 It’s okay to have them during the appropriate circumstances, but they aren’t the healthiest choices we can make–therefore, we save them for special occasions.